+The developer currently active within the District is Continental Homes of Texas, L.P. ("Continental Homes" or the "Developer").
 In June 2021, Continental Homes purchased approximately 123.05 acres from 278 Georgetown, the initial developer of the District, which included all of the remaining undeveloped land within the District.
 Pursuant to the Amended and Restated Utility and Park Construction Agreement (defined herein), 278 Georgetown assigned all of its right, title, and interest as the "Developer" within the District to Continental Homes, including its right to reimbursements payable from proceeds of bonds issued by the District.
-See "THE DEVELOPERS - Utility Construction Agreements" herein.
-Continental Homes anticipates developing the remaining developable acreage within the District as Shadow Canyon Phases 5 through 8.
-Construction commenced on Shadow Canyon, Phase 6 and Shadow Canyon, Phase 8 in June 2021 and is anticipated to be completed in June 2022.
+See "THE DEVELOPER - Utility Construction Agreements" herein.
+Continental Homes anticipates developing the remaining developable acreage within the District, which currently includes Shadow Canyon Phase 5 (approximately 2.94 acres and is anticipated to include an amenity center) and Shadow Canyon Phase 7 (approximately 33.47 acres; platted as 101 single-family lots).